 WARNING: Running this PowerShell script will safely restart your FileMaker Server service, abruptly disconnecting any active users.
 Make sure that nobody is connected to your server before you run this script.

-With ACMESharp installed and our security settings adjusted, we’re now ready to run the PowerShell script.
+With ACMESharp installed, the module enabled, PowerShell restarted, and our security settings adjusted, we’re now ready to run the PowerShell script.
 Make sure nobody is connected or using your FileMaker server and then run the GetSSL.ps1 PowerShell script by navigating to the directory you have it copied to in your PowerShell window and entering:

 A bunch of text will scroll by in the PowerShell window as the script requests, fetches, and installs your SSL certificate.
 Your FileMaker Server service will then be stopped and started again automatically.